What are Roth IRA taxes & how do they work?

 A final important benefit of a Roth IRA is you won’t be subject to any required minimum distributions (RMDs).

-The good news is that Roth IRAs — and other Roth accounts, starting in 2024 — are not subject to RMDs.
+The good news is that Roth IRAs — and other Roth accounts like Roth 401(k)s, starting in 2024 — are not subject to RMDs.
 You can leave the money in your account indefinitely to use later in retirement or to pass along to your beneficiaries after you pass away.

 Traditional IRAs vs. Roth IRAs

-A Roth IRA is one of two popular types of individual retirement accounts widely available to investors.
-The other is the traditional IRA.
+A Roth IRA is one of the two popular types of individual retirement accounts widely available to investors.
+The other is the Traditional IRA.
 The two accounts have a few things in common.
-First, both have the same contribution limit ($7,000 in 2024, and an additional $1,000 catch-up contribution for those 50 and older).6
+First, both have the same contribution limit: $7,000 in 2024, and an additional $1,000 catch-up contribution for those 50 and older.

-But these accounts also have some important differences when it comes to their taxation.
-First, traditional IRA contributions are made pre-tax.
-You can deduct on your income tax return any traditional IRA contributions you make for the year.
-Those contributions directly reduce your taxable income.7>
+However, these accounts also have some important differences when it comes to their taxation.
+First, Traditional IRA contributions are made pre-tax.
+You can deduct any Traditional IRA contributions you make for the year on your income tax return.
+Those contributions directly reduce your taxable income.

 For example, if you have $50,000 of income in 2024 and contribute $7,000 to your traditional IRA, you only have $43,000 of taxable income.